HYPERPIGMENTATION TREATMENT ADELAIDE

-Changes in skin color can result from outside causes.
+Changes in skin colour can result from outside causes.
 For example, skin diseases such as acne may leave dark spots after the condition clears.
 Other causes of dark spots are injuries to the skin, including some surgeries.
-Freckles are small brown spots that can appear anywhere on the body, but are most common on the face and arms.
+Freckles are small brown spots that can appear anywhere on the body but are most common on the face and arms.
 Freckles are an inherited characteristic.

 Treatments for Hyperpigmentation

 "At ACM it is our promise to work with you in a spirit of honesty and collaboration to help you achieve your aesthetic goals."

 Online bookings available 24/7

 Ph: 0403 690 031